tdwg/bdq/tg2/_build_review/templates/list/bdqffdq/bdqffdq_termlist-header.md

 Familiarity with RDF, OWL, and the structure of the BDQ Tests is recommended.

-### 1.3 Associated Documents
+### 1.3 Associated Documents (non-normative)

 For the list and links to all associated documents see [The Biodiversity Data Quality (BDQ) Standard](../../../index.md).

 Information about the bdqffdq: Fitness For Use Framework Ontology, its usage, and its extensions can be found in the following subset of BDQ resources:

-- [**Fitness For Use Framework Ontology Guide**](../../guide/bdqffdq/index.md) Provides a visual and narrative introduction to the concepts and application of the ontology.
+- [**Fitness For Use Framework Ontology Guide**](../../guide/bdqffdq/index.md) - Provides a visual and narrative introduction to the concepts and application of the ontology.
-- **Fitness For Use Framework Ontology List of Terms** The term list document, which enumerates and describes the vocabulary terms.
+- **Fitness For Use Framework Ontology List of Terms** - The term list document, which enumerates and describes the vocabulary terms.
 This document.
-- [**Fitness for Use Framework Ontology**](../../bdqffdq/index.md) Provides normative guidance on the use of the vocabulary.
+- [**Fitness for Use Framework Ontology**](../../bdqffdq/index.md) - Provides normative guidance on the use of the vocabulary.
-- [**Fitness For Use Framework Ontology Vocabulary Extension**](../../extension/bdqffdq/index.md) Defines additional axioms extending the core vocabulary.
+- [**Fitness For Use Framework Ontology Vocabulary Extension**](../../extension/bdqffdq/index.md) - Defines additional axioms extending the core vocabulary.
-- [**Biodiversity Data Quality Fitness for Use Framework (Ontology)**](../../../vocabulary/bdqffdq.owl) The ontology, which provides the formal RDF/OWL representation of the vocabulary.
+- [**Biodiversity Data Quality Fitness for Use Framework (Ontology)**](../../../vocabulary/bdqffdq.owl) - The ontology, which provides the formal RDF/OWL representation of the vocabulary.

-#### 1.3.1 Distributions for bdqffdq:
+#### 1.3.1 Distributions for bdqffdq: (non-normative)

 | Description | IRI | Download URL |
 | ----------- | --- | ------------ |